-Cruise liners spend millions of dollars on advertising aimed at the passenger experience and a safe work environment portraying the cruise experience as one where your enjoyment and safety are paramount.
-What they do not tell you is the lengths to which they have gone to protect themselves from potential civil liability if an accident, violent crime, or serious injury occurs on their ship.
-If you are a crew member and seriously injured on a cruise, our team of cruise ship injury lawyers have some sobering news: The fine print hidden on the back of a cruise ticket contract written in such small font and attempts to protect most cruise liners from responsibility for their negligence, or the unseaworthy nature of the vessel.
-Cruise lines operators are able to do so by enforcing provisions in their employment contracts that require their employees to file disputes pursuant to voluntary binding arbitration.
+Cruise liners spend millions of dollars on advertising aimed at the passenger experience and a safe work environment, portraying the cruise experience as one where your enjoyment and safety are paramount.
+What they do not tell you is the lengths to which they have gone to protect themselves from potential civil liability if an accident, violent crime, or serious cruise ship injury occurs on their ship.
+If you are a crew member and seriously injured on a cruise, our team of cruise ship injury lawyers have some sobering news: The fine print hidden on the back of a cruise ticket contract is written in such small font and attempts to protect most cruise liners from responsibility for their negligence or the unseaworthy nature of the vessel.
+Cruise ship injuries involving crew members are often subject to restrictive legal provisions.
+Cruise line operators are able to avoid accountability by enforcing clauses in employment contracts that require employees to file disputes through voluntary binding arbitration.

 It is no surprise that cruise line industry includes arbitration clauses in their cruise ship employment or seafarer agreements.
 Some arbitration clauses are even found in passenger ticket contracts too.
 Arbitration provisions can be binding and non-binding.
 Many cruise ship operators and businesses have been successful in numerous enforcement proceedings.
 By some estimates, arbitration has been held enforceable 95 % of the time.
 Yes, you read that correctly.
 Arbitration clauses are usually held to be enforceable is usually required when a crew member sustains a serious injure in a maritime accident.